Ian Cullen

 When joining the cast of Z Cars in 1969 he became a household name.
 By this time this popular series was broadcast in a twice-weekly 25-minute format.
 His character Joe Skinner stayed for six years and a total of 226 episodes.
 The occasionally troubled Skinner enjoyed popularity with the viewing public, being promoted and un-promoted along the way to and from Detective.
 In the character's final Z Cars appearance "Distance" (Series 9, Episode 28), Skinner was gunned down in the line of duty.
-The death of any policeman in real life or fiction was still uncommon in the 1970s and this moment became one of TV's biggest dramatic shocks of the decade.
+The death of any policeman in real life or fiction was still uncommon in the 1970s and this moment became one of TV's biggest dramatic shocks of the decade..
+After Z Cars, Cullen wrote some episodes of the popular ITV children's series The Paper Lads (1977–78).

 It was not the only time Cullen played a character with an untimely ending.
 His character Angus Hart, was the original lead of the Channel 5 soap opera Family Affairs, appearing in over 400 episodes.
 Angus Hart was killed in a shock storyline when the entire Hart family were killed in a boat explosion.

 Cullen's stage work was extensive and saw him perform all over the country, with eight West-End productions to his name and two years with the Royal Shakespeare Company.
 He won rave reviews for his performance as Jay in Road to the Sea at the Orange Tree Theatre, in 2003.
 In 2008 he won a Gold Award for his narration of the feature-length documentary The Destiny of Britain (2007).